 Cycling in San Jose

-VTA has concentrated efforts into improving conditions for cycling in San Jose and gearing its transit system towards accommodating cyclists.
-The Bay Area has a bike-sharing system known as Ford GoBike consisting of approximately 7,000 bikes across San Jose, San Francisco and the East Bay.
+VTA has concentrated its efforts on improving conditions for cycling in San Jose and gearing its transit system towards accommodating cyclists.
+The Bay Area has a bike-sharing system known as Bay Wheels consisting of approximately 7,000 bikes across 550 stations in San Jose, San Francisco and the East Bay.
 Single-use, 24-hour and monthly passes are available, which can be purchased via the official mobile app or a Clipper card.

 Driving in San Jose

-International Driving Permits aren't recognised by the state of California, but valid driver's licences from foreign countries, states or territories can be used until they expire.
-Once expats become residents of California they will need to get a local licence.
-Expats from certain countries can transfer their driver's licence without needing to retake a driver's test.
-Other expats will be expected to pass a written traffic law test as well as a driving test which can be applied for at one of several Department of Motor Vehicles (DMV) offices in and around San Jose.
+International Driving Permits aren't recognised by the state of California, but valid driving licences from foreign countries, states or territories can be used until they expire.
+Once foreigners become California residents, they will need to get a local licence.
+Newcomers from certain countries can transfer their driving licence without retaking a driver's test.
+Other new arrivals will be expected to pass a written traffic law test and a driving test, which can be applied for at a Department of Motor Vehicles (DMV) office in and around San Jose.

 Walking in San Jose